-In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02"), which requires lessees to recognize assets and liabilities related to lease arrangements longer than 12 months on the balance sheet.
+In February 2016, the FASB issued ASU No. 2016-2, Leases (Topic 842) ("ASU 2016-02"), which requires lessees to recognize assets and liabilities related to lease arrangements longer than 12 months on the balance sheet.
 This standard also requires additional disclosures by lessees and contains targeted changes to accounting by lessors.
 The updated guidance is effective for interim and annual periods beginning after December 15, 2018, and early adoption is permitted.
-The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from previous GAAP.
-The Company is currently evaluating the financial statement impact of adoption.
+The Company will adopt the new standard effective January 1, 2019 using the modified retrospective method and will not restate comparative periods.
+The Company will elect the package of practical expedients permitted under the transition guidance within the new standard, which permits the Company not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
+The Company currently believes the most significant change will be related to the recognition of right-of-use assets and lease liabilities on the Company's balance sheet for certain in-scope operating leases.
+The Company does not expect any material impact on net assets and the consolidated statement of comprehensive income as a result of adopting the new standard.